myllynen/byteman-automation-tutorial/byteman-automation-tool/README.md

     -jar ./target/proftest-01-example-stdout-1.0.jar
 ```

-The program does nothing else than print some statistics periodically.
+The program does nothing else except print some statistics of its
+internals periodically.

-Next we use [a trivial shell script](jarp.sh) to list all methods from
+Next we use [a trivial shell script](jarp.sh) to list all the methods
-the jar to create the initial configuration file containing
+from the jar file to create the initial configuration file containing
 instrumentation points for the test application, customize these targets
 (for real applications these configurations could be predefined, have
 different target sets for different scenarios, be integrated with higher
 level tools, and so forth), then use the
 [tool](src/main/java/org/jboss/byteman/automate/proftool)
-to generate the corresponding Byteman script, and finally check the
+to create the Byteman script to instrument the application, and finally
-generated script:
+check the generated script for correctness:

 ```
 $ cd byteman-automation-tool